Passing Context Between Middleware Steps in Cloudflare

 Create a mutable reference without violating edge runtime constraints.
 Use the Request constructor to preserve headers and body streams while enabling safe downstream mutation.

-// Step 1: Explicit Clone
+// Step 1: Explicit Clone with streaming body support

 const ctxRequest = new Request(request.url, {